fuine/msc-thesis-typst/content/ch3_results.typ

   ("aspartus_3_runs/cmaes_distributions.svg", [CMA-ES]),
   ("aspartus_3_runs/jso_distributions.svg", [jSO]),
   caption: flex-caption(
     [Hyperparameters' distribution estimation resulting from optimization on the Aspartus dataset.
 Plots created based on the last 5 generations.
 Numbers in the legend correspond to the number of the experiment run.
     ],
-  [Hyperparameters' distribution estimation resulting from optimization on the Aspartus
+    [Hyperparameters' distribution estimation resulting from optimization on the Aspartus dataset.],
-    dataset.]
   ),
-  label: <fig:aspartus_distributions>
+  label: <fig:aspartus_distributions>,
 )

 Visualizations of the best individuals throughout optimization processes can be found in